 Healthcare workers put their health on the front lines of caring for patients with confirmed or possible infection with the coronavirus disease and therefore have an increased risk of exposure to the virus.
 With the number of confirmed COVID-19 cases rising day by day, a quarantine response of this size would quickly leave the healthcare system overwhelmed, short-staffed and an emotional wreck.

-As of today, women in the U.S. hold 76 percent of health-care jobs, according to the.
+As of today, women in the U.S. hold 76 percent of health-care jobs, according to the U.S. Census Bureau.
 In nursing, where workers are on the front lines of patient interactions, women make up more than 85 percent of the workforce.

 “Someone has to get the job done,” said one healthcare worker who works in the Saginaw, Michigan area, who asked not to be named to protect her privacy and employment.